zulu-openjdk/zulu-openjdk/8-latest/README.md

 What is Zulu? ![Zulu Duke in a Box][1]
 ======================================

 Zulu is a widely available binary distribution of OpenJDK.
-Zulu distributions are fully tested and compatibility verified builds of the latest versions of the OpenJDK 8, 7, and 6 platforms.
+Zulu distributions are fully tested and compatibility verified builds of the latest versions of the OpenJDK 9 EA, 8, 7, and 6 platforms.
 Zulu is available free of charge for Linux, Windows, and MacOS platforms, with commercial support available upon request.

 Zulu is built, tested, supported and made available by Azul Systems.